George Morrison (artist): Later career

 He lived in Duluth, Minnesota for years and then moved back to New York City in 1954, where he became acquainted with prominent American expressionists: Willem de Kooning, Franz Kline and Jackson Pollock.
 He then taught in Minneapolis, Duluth, Dayton, Ohio at the Dayton Art Institute, Ithaca (Cornell University), Pennsylvania (Penn State), Iowa State Teachers College, and New York City.
 While teaching at the Dayton Art Institute Morrison met his second wife, Hazel Belvo.

 From 1963 to 1970, Morrison taught at the Rhode Island School of Design.

 In 1968, Morrison won the grand prize at the Fourth Invitational Exhibition of Indian Arts and Crafts in Washington, D.C.
 In 1969, he was awarded an Honorary Master of Fine Arts at the Minneapolis College of Art and Design.

 Beginning in 1970, he taught American Indian studies and art at the University of Minnesota until he retired in 1983.
 During the mid-1970s, Morrison and his wife acquired land near Grand Portage, Minnesota on Lake Superior, which they named Red Rock.
 This became their home and studio.
 Morrison suffered some life-threatening illnesses, including being diagnosed with Castleman's disease in 1984, but kept on working until he died at Red Rock in April 2000.

 In 1999, Morrison was awarded the title of Master Artist by the Eiteljorg Fellowship for Native American Fine Art.

 Legacy

-In 2022, Morrison's work was honored by the United States Postal Service with the release of a stamp series featuring five of his paintings.
+In 2022, Morrison's work was honored by the United States Postal Service with the release of a commemorative stamp series featuring five of his paintings.